GenericMappingTools/gmt/doc/rst/source/gmtswitch.rst

 2. In your .bashrc or .[t]csrh or wherever you are maintaining your PATH or path variable, remove any directories you have added that contain GMT, and add the new path $HOME/this\_gmt/bin (might be $home for csh users).
+    Make sure this path appears before any others that might contain a GMT installation, such as those used by package managers (e.g., /sw/bin for fink, /opt/local/bin for Macports, etc.).

 3. Make the new path take effect (quit/restart terminal, logout/login, etc).